 Summary of Professional Activities

 - Employed at five universities and five government laboratories.
-Visiting researcher at five international institutes and seven universities.
+Visiting researcher or affiliate faculty at five international institutes and seven universities.
 Taught for over 25 years in physics, math, scientific computation, and the humanities.

-- Published 145 articles in refereed journals, 3 edited books, 4 book chapters, 10 invited articles, and 10 technical reports.
-Total of 12,945 citations, with an h-index of 55, according to Google Scholar.
+- Published 145 articles in refereed journals, 3 edited books, 4 book chapters, 10 invited articles, and 11 technical reports.
+Total of over 16000 citations, with an h-index of 60, according to Google Scholar.

-- Collaborated with over 100 research scientists from 13 countries.
-Mentored over 100 undergraduate and graduate students and postdoctoral scholars in research, who won 115 awards, fellowships, and honors.
+- Collaborated with over 215 research scientists from 15 countries.
+Mentored 120 undergraduate and graduate students and postdoctoral scholars in research, who won over 125 awards, fellowships, and honors.